 In Australia, cervical cancer has become less frequent.
-Approx 400 patients are diagnosed every year in Australia, which is a decline of 34% from 2002.
-This fortunate and very encouraging data are the result of the cervical (PAP smear) screening program that has been introduced to Australia some 20 years ago.
+Approximately 400 patients are diagnosed every year in Australia, which is a decline of 34% from 2002.
+This fortunate and very encouraging data are the result of the cervical cancer screening program that has been introduced to Australia many years ago.
 We also hope that the cervical cancer incidence will further decline due to the effects of the vaccination program that has been established in 2007.
 Human Papilloma Virus (HPV) causes cervical cancer and smoking co-contributes to its development.

-Typically, a PAP smear will pick up abnormalities on the cervix.
-However, a PAP smear will not ascertain a diagnosis of cervical cancer.
-The vast majorities of abnormalities detected by PAP smears are harmless or pre-cancerous.
+Typically, a Cervical Screening Test (CST) will pick up abnormalities on the cervix.
+The abnormalities can include the presence of Human Papilloma Virus/HPV or ab normal cells (cytology).
+However, a CST will not ascertain a diagnosis of cervical cancer.
+The vast majorities of abnormalities detected by CST are harmless or pre-cancerous.
 A biopsy of the cervix is required to determine if the abnormality is inflammation (benign), pre-cancer (CIN; Cervical Intraepithelial Neoplasia) or cancer.

 CIN will require treatment if it is severe (CIN2 or CIN3).
 Excision requires day surgery and follow-up for 24 months.
 CIN1 requires follow-up only but not surgery.
 The chances that it disappears by itself is very high (>80%).

 In contrast, cervical cancer requires instant action.
 After a diagnosis has been established by biopsy, the extent of disease needs to be explored.
-A CT scan of the pelvis, abdomen and chest or ideally a PET/CT will determine if the cancer has spread to local lymph nodes or anywhere else.
+A PET/CT will determine if the cancer has spread to local lymph nodes or anywhere else.

 Small lesions that are limited to the cervix (stage 1) can be treated with surgery, whereas larger tumours or those extending beyond the cervix (stage 2 or higher) require a combination of radiotherapy with chemotherapy.